thehimanshubansal/HorizonByte/README.md

 2. Only retrieving the **most relevant** 3-5 chunks for each query

 **Why overlap?** If a key sentence falls at the boundary between two chunks, overlap ensures it appears in at least one of them.
 Without overlap, you'd lose context at every boundary.

 ---

+#### ❓ What is LLM-based Re-ranking?
+Retrieving vectors via `FAISS` is fast but can be imprecise.
+HorizonByte now retrieves `k=10` chunks and passes them to the LLM, asking it to rank the most relevant ones.
+This "LLM-as-a-Re-ranker" pattern provides higher retrieval accuracy than basic Euclidean distance alone, without needing extra RAM for a heavy re-ranking model.

+---

+#### ❓ What is PII Scrubbing?
+PII (Personally Identifiable Information) like email addresses or phone numbers can be a liability.
+The `ingestion.py` module uses a **Regex redaction layer** to strip this data during the upload process.
+By scrubbing *before* the document hits the vector store, we ensure the LLM never "sees" sensitive user data in the context window.

+---

+#### ❓ How does Rate Limiting work?
+We use `SlowAPI` to enforce a 10-requests-per-minute limit per IP address.
+This prevents users (or bots) from burning through your daily Cloudflare "Neuron" quota, ensuring the service remains available for everyone throughout the day.

+---